 And after King was martyred, he became an American icon in every sense of the word, on the level of the Founding Fathers, Washington and Jefferson, and the Great Emancipator too.
 But in truth he stands much higher than these others.
 Though they proclaimed Liberty for All, they each had a number of terrible, unspoken qualifiers.
 King had none.
 He really meant all, and died for everyone.

 Nonetheless, we still live to a large extent under the nasty myth of white Supremacy.
-And like myths it is true to the extent that people believe it to be so.
-But there’s a countervailing myth in this, the “Home of the Brave,” that we are also the “Land of the Free.”
-And so, King’s legacy inspires us to do battle with the ghost of our dread Goliath of prejudice, that has long plagued this Promised Land.
+And like all myths it is true to the extent that people believe it to be so.
+But there’s a countervailing myth that we are the “Land of the Free.”
+And so, King’s legacy inspires us to do battle with the ghost of our dread Goliath of prejudice, that still plagues this Promised Land.

 Note, that though he was “King,” he was supremely humble, like the only Son of the Father.
 Martin Luther King willingly, gladly, gave his life to fulfill the prophecy of a “More Perfect Union.”
 But perfection, we’re told, cannot be had here on earth.
-Nonetheless, ‘tis a Divine consummation to be wished, to be sought and fought for, as we go forth energized and uplifted by the sparkling, sterling Myth of Martin, Martin Luther King, Martin Luther King, jr.!
-Hallelujah! ( Arthur Lewin, AfricaUnlimited.com )
+Nonetheless, ‘tis a Divine consummation to be wished, to be sought and fought for, as we go forth energized and uplifted by the sparkling, sterling Myth of Martin Luther King. . . ( Arthur Lewin, AfricaUnlimited.com )